Skallaturi/hephaistos-importer/README.md

 This is still a rough WIP, and my intended improvements are:

--   refinement of the existing data fields
+-   Refinement of the existing data
--   HP and SP
--   Initiative
+-   Other methods of stat allocation than Point Buy
 -   Any other ideas?